-Security Series Staff - Staff who have completed Basic Skills for Direct Care Staff and whose primary job responsibilities are for maintaining the safety, care, and wellbeing of residents, implementing the structured program of care and the behavior management program, and maintaining the security of the facility.
+- Resident Specialist I and II (RS I and RS II) Staff who have completed Basic Skills for Resident Specialists and whose primary job responsibilities are maintaining the safety, care, and well-being of residents, implementing the structured program of care and the behavior management program, and maintaining the security of the facility. - Security Staff Staff who are responsible for maintaining the safety, care, and well-being of residents and the safety and security of the facility to provide residents and staff with a safe living and work environment.
+Security staff includes Security Managers (SMs), Security Coordinators (SCs), and Resident Specialists (RSs).